Why Bother With All This?

 but the main audience is the maintainers of tools like Briefcase and py2app to evaluate the new-user experience holistically, and to see how much the use of their tools feels like this.
 This necessarily includes the parts of the process that are not actually packaging.

 So, with no further ado, here is a non-exhaustive list of frustrations that I have encountered in this process:

 - Okay.
 Time to get started.
 How do I display a GUI at all?
 Nothing happens when I call some nominally GUI API.
 Oops: I need my app to exist in an app bundle, which means I need to have a framework build.
-Time to throw those partially-broken pyenv pythons in the trash; best to use the official python.org from here on out.
+Time to throw those partially-broken pyenv pythons in the trash, and carefully sidestep around Homebrew; best to use the official Python.org from here on out.

 - Bonus Frustration since I’m using AppKit directly: why is my app